Language. Learning. Human Development.

 We turn hidden knowledge into visible evidence.

-Through research, professional learning, public exhibits, and institutional partnerships, we help communities interpret children's language and learning with accuracy, humanity, and cultural esteem.
+Through research, professional learning, public exhibits, and institutional partnerships, we help communities interpret children's language and learning with accuracy, humanity, and cultural dignity.

 Dialect-informed assessment